Russell Crow (footballer)

 Russell Crow (born 17 September 1941) is a former Australian rules footballer for in the Victorian Football League (VFL).

 Playing career

-Crow made his debut for in round 1 of the 1960 VFL season, playing as a ruckman.
-He played 158 VFL matches for Fitzroy between 1960 and 1973.
+Crow made his debut for in round 1 of the 1960 VFL season, playing as a ruckman and played in round two before returning to his Wimmera Football League club Warracknabeal.

+He played 158 VFL matches for Fitzroy between 1960 and 1973 in three separate stints.

 In 1971 Crow made his representative debut for Victoria when he played in the interstate match versus South Australia on 12 June 1971.
 He was chosen in the squad to represent Victoria at the 1972 Perth Carnival, but had to withdraw due to injury.